An Optimal Stopping Problem Modeling Technical Analysis: Introduction and motivation

-Many traders base their trading strategies on technical analysis (TA).
-The analysis uses heavily the visual shape of historical price graphs (which traders call \lq charts') to determine whether the asset is a good buy or not.
+Many financial traders base their trading strategies on technical analysis (TA).
+The analysis relies heavily on the visual shape of historical price graphs (which traders call \lq charts') to determine whether the asset is a good buy or not.
 One of the basic modes of analysis in the field is that of a support and resistance line.
-In this method, the traders obtain a horizontal line called a support (resistance) line that they believe is a local support (roof) of the asset price.
+In this method, the traders obtain a horizontal line called a support (respectively, resistance) line that they believe is a local support (ceiling) of the asset price.
 The belief is that if the stock price crosses a support line from above and goes lower than the level by a significant amount, then the stock has moved to a regime with negative outlook, in which case traders should sell, or, at least, not be long of the stock.
-On the other hand, if the asset price spikes up, crossing a resistance line from below, the asset is considered to have shifted to a regime with positive outlook and the traders should buy the asset or at least cover any short position.
+Conversely, if the asset price spikes up, crossing a resistance line from below, the asset is considered to have shifted to a regime with positive outlook and the traders should buy the asset or at least cover any short position.

 We note here that the support/resistance level is not a hard limit.
-So, the stock can go lower (higher) than the support (resistance) level, without the regime changing and is expected to come back up (down) to the relevant side in a short period of time.
+So, the stock can go lower (higher) than the support (resistance) level without the regime changing and is expected to come back up (down) to the relevant side in a short period of time.
 We also note that there may be several support/resistance levels in one chart.

-A level could, in theory, be a support level but not a resistance level and vice versa.
-However, since the level is where the regime changes it is natural to consider it to be both a support and resistance level.
-Compared to one regime, the other regime is relatively `better' or `worse'.
-Hence, if we are in the `better' regime, the level which lies around the lower end of the regime is considered to be a (blurred) support line; if we are in the `worse' regime, the same level which now lies around the upper end of the regime is considered to be a resistance line.
-When a support level becomes a resistance level or vice versa, we say that the stock has undergone a {\it regime transition}.
-This is in line with how traders think of the level.

-Methods in TA are based on historical behaviour of stocks.
-They are not, as far as we know, currently supported by any economic theory, though they may be partially explained using behavioural science.
-Nevertheless, many traders believe they are useful and powerful.
-One reason is that the methods in TA are free from human emotions.
-Traders are consistently affected by the present performance of their portfolios and psychological stresses.
-Even if their trading instinct is sharp, the performance of their portfolios may deteriorate due to other non-trading factors.
-The decisions that TA makes are believed not to be affected by these factors.